jpotts/alfresco-kafka/README.md

 * Topic: Set the topic that the events should be published to.
 (Default: alfresco-node-events)
 * Bootstrap Servers: Set the Kafka servers to publish to.
 (Default: localhost:9092)

-Both of these settings are in the AMPs service-context.xml Spring config file.
-(TODO: Move these settings to a-g.p.)
+Both of these settings can be configured by setting the following in alfresco-global.properties:

+    kafka.topic=alfresco-node-events
+    kafka.server=localhost:9092

 ## Example